SEBASBELMOS/workshop-002/README.md

         #PostgreSQL Variables
         PG_HOST = #host address, e.g. localhost or 127.0.0.1
         PG_PORT = #PostgreSQL port, e.g. 5432
         PG_USER = #your PostgreSQL user
         PG_PASSWORD = #your user password
         PG_DATABASE = #your database name, e.g. postgres

         #Google Drive Variables
+        #Path to the client secrets file used for Google Drive authentication.
         CLIENT_SECRETS_PATH = "/path/to/your/credentials/client_secrets.json"

+        #Path to the settings file for the application configuration.
         SETTINGS_PATH = "/path/to/your/env/settings.yaml"

+        #Path to the file where Google Drive saved credentials are stored.
         SAVED_CREDENTIALS_PATH = "/path/to/your/credentials/saved_credentials.json"

+        #The ID of your Google Drive folder.
+This can be found in the link in your folder.
         FOLDER_ID = # your-drive-folder-id
         ```